-During more than 25 years at the helm of the Bulldog football program, Mike Maynard consistently establishes himself as one of the top small college coaches in the West Region, if not the entire nation.
+During more than 25 years at the helm of the Bulldog football program, Mike Maynard has consistently established himself as one of the top small college coaches in the West Region, if not the entire nation.

-Maynard earned a degree in Physical Education from Illinois Wesleyan in 1980 and went on to obtain a master's degree in sports management at the US Sports Academy in 1981.
-He is a member of the AFCA, and serves on the Top-25 Ranking committee, AFCA Division III Management Council, and the NCAA Football Committee.
+Maynard earned a degree in Physical Education from Illinois Wesleyan University in 1980 and went on to obtain a master's degree in sports management from the US Sports Academy in 1984.
+This member of the AFCA serves on the Top-25 Ranking committee, the All-America Committee, and the AFCA Division III Management Council.

-Maynard resides in Yucaipa with his wife, Julie.
+Maynard resides in Calimesa with Julie, his wife.